-Nobody likes battling a cold - luckily there are a range of treatments which can help to relieve your symptoms and help you get on with your day.
+Nobody likes battling a cold - luckily, there are a range of treatments which can help to relieve your symptoms and help you get on with your day.
 Choose from tablets, capsules, syrups and hot drink sachets to bring relief from your coughs and sniffles.

 The common cold and flu belong to a group of viruses called coronaviruses.
 These viruses affect the respiratory tract.
-In most cases, the symptoms of a coronaviruses are mild, equivalent to the common cold.
+In most cases, the symptoms of a coronavirus are mild, equivalent to the common cold.
 However, for people with weakened immune systems or underlying respiratory or cardiovascular conditions, such as asthma or COPD, catching a cold can put them in grave danger.
 Moreover, influenza (flu) and even the common cold can be lethal in the ageing and at-risk population due to their weaker immune systems and possible underlying health conditions.

 While a vaccine exists to prevent the flu, there is no such vaccine for the common cold due to the way the virus mutates in its host, nor is there a cure for either virus.
-These mutations in the viruses DNA are often referred to as "strains".
-Consequently, there is no cure for either the cold or flu.
+These mutations in the virus's DNA are often referred to as "strains".
+Consequently, there is no cure for either the cold or the flu.

 The symptoms of the common cold and flu virus are very similar to one another, which can make it difficult to differentiate between the two.
 Despite their similarities, there are some differences which can help you to identify whether you have a cold or flu.

 One key differentiating factor between the flu and the common cold is how quickly the symptoms develop.
-The onset of flu is much faster than that of the common cold.
+The onset of the flu is much faster than that of the common cold.
 You'll feel that you're coming down with a cold over the course of a couple of days, while the symptoms of the flu develop within just a few hours.

-Moreover, a common cold typically only affects your nose and throat while the flu will also impact your digestive system, resulting in gastrointestinal symptoms too.
+Moreover, a common cold typically only affects your nose and throat, while the flu will also impact your digestive system, resulting in gastrointestinal symptoms too.